madcock/PixelPins/README.md

 - 14+ hours of power on a full charge [^3]
   - Rechargeable battery takes about an hour to charge when empty [^2]
   - Comes with a Micro USB cable for charging
+- Available at the [Pinball Wrestling](https://pinballwrestling.com/) booth at [The Northwest Pinball & Arcade Show](https://www.nwpinballshow.com/)

 ## Can I update it myself :question:
 - Yes, you can put whatever text you want on them, but only the Windows and Linux tools can put custom animations (back) on the PixelPin.